HEP-KBFI/fgamma/README.md

 The software uses [CMake](http://www.cmake.org/) to manage the building process.

-For Geant4 you need to source the Geant4 environment beforhand.
-This also is needed when running the simulation, because Geant4 uses environment variables to find data files.
+For Geant4 you need to source the Geant4 environment beforehand.
+This is necessary for running the simulation as well, because Geant4 uses the environment variables to find the data files.

 If the other necessary libraries are installed at custom locations, you can specify the paths when configuring the build using `-D` flags (`YAMLCPP_DIR` for yaml-cpp and `BOOST_ROOT` for Boost).

-The `FindHDF5.cmake` script is a bit stuping and you have to specify the `HDF5_ROOT` as an environment variable (e.g. doing `HDF5_ROOT=path cmake ...` will work.
+The `FindHDF5.cmake` script is a bit stupid and you have to specify the `HDF5_ROOT` as an environment variable (e.g. `HDF5_ROOT=path cmake ...`).

 In order to have a debug build you can use the standard `CMAKE_BUILD_TYPE`.